 One helpful feature of UFW application profiles is getting more information about a specific profile.
 To do this, run the following command:

-Replace [application] with the name you want to learn more about.
-This command will provide a brief description of the application and the ports it uses.
-This is helpful when investigating open ports and trying to determine what application they belong to.
+Replace OpenSSH with the name of the application you want to learn more about.
+This command provides a description of the application and the ports it uses, which is helpful when investigating open ports.

 Enable IPv6 on UFW